LesleyLai/mcc/README.md

 ### Requirement

-Conan package manager is required for tools.
+Conan package manager is required for tools and tests.
 It is not required for the mcc compiler itself (which has no dependencies).

 ## Run